tman8667/Destiny2ArmorTool/README.md

 ## The Application

-The application will allow users to add at least 2 (but probably no more than 5 or 6 because of processing time) armor pieces for each slot (head, arms, chest, legs, class item) and generate combinations of those armor pieces, so they can pick the best combination of armor pieces that suits their needs.
+The application will allow users to add 1 or more sets of armor, with one armor piece for each slot (head, arms, chest, legs, class item) and view/compare the state totals, so they can pick the best combination of armor pieces that suits their needs.
 Each armor piece has six stats that appear on them:

 - Mobility (affects movement speed and jump height)